Unlock great health with my FREE video series

-A podcast where you join me (Penny!) as I chat to fellow creatives over a cocktail.
+A podcast where you join me (Jen!) as I chat to fellow health-warriors weekly.

 I am on a mission to educate, inspire women to overcome health challenges (even if it seems impossible!) and step into the life of their dreams

 Will I Be Happier if I Lose Weight?
+Does losing weight make you happier?
 That’s the ultimate question, isn’t it!?

 Most people get into the body transformation game with one idea in mind –